node-ecosystem/vike-lite/packages/vike-lite/README.md

 It's disabled by default since it adds diagnostic console output and isn't needed for normal usage, but it is highly recommended to run occasionally to audit your packages.

-It's disabled by default since it only adds diagnostic console output and isn't needed for normal usage.

 ### 🖥️ Server Integration

 #### `renderPage()`